junglesta/wherenodoctor/_posts/2016-01-01-15-skin-problems.md

 These chronic open sores appear in persons so ill they cannot roll over in bed, especially in sick old persons who are very thin and weak.
 The sores form over bony parts of the body where the skin is pressed against the bedding.
 They are most often seen on the buttocks, back, shoulders, elbows, or feet.

- For a more complete discussion of pressure sores, see Disabled Village Children, Chapter 24, or A Health Handbook for Women with Disabilities, pages [page 114](#page-114)to [page 117](#page-117).
+ For a more complete discussion of pressure sores, see Disabled Village Children, Chapter 24, or A Health Handbook for Women with Disabilities, pages [page 114](#page-114) to [page 117](#page-117).

 How to prevent bed sores: